-A: Approximately shares of AquaBounty common stock will be distributed in the Distribution, based on the total number of shares of Intrexon common stock expected to be outstanding as of the Record Date.
+A: Approximately shares of AquaBounty common stock will be distributed in the Distribution, based on the total number of shares of Intrexon common stock expected to be outstanding as of the Record Date and prior to adjustment for the Reverse Stock Split.
 The actual number of shares of AquaBounty common stock to be distributed will be calculated on the Record Date.

-O: What are the conditions to the Distribution?
+Q: What are the conditions to the Distribution?